emensahb/PennChats/README.md

 - Unmatched Students

 ## Technology
-Penn Chats is developed using Python and the Flask web framework, with ProsgreSQL as the back-end database solution.
+Penn Chats is developed using Python and the Flask web framework, with PostgreSQL as the back-end database solution.

 ## The Algorithm
 The design principles of the algorithm: